karim-ouldaklouche/Sentiment_Analysis/README.md

 # Sentiment Analysis

-Based on the IMDB dataset, several models have been used in order to tackle the task of sentiment analysis.
+Based on the IMDB dataset, several models have been used in order to do the task of sentiment analysis.

 The dataset can be download at the adress : [Dataset link](https://ai.stanford.edu/~amaas/data/sentiment/)